JordyAaldering/Big-Data/docs/assignment05.md

 ## Average item prices

-To compute the average prices we will combine the item and its material into a single entry, which will also contain the average price of that item.
+To compute the average prices we will combine the item and its material into a single entry and group by that entry, where each group will contain the average price of that item.

 ```scala
 var avg_prices = spark.sql("""